Module Catalogue 2025/26

 Students successfully completing the module should have:

-S1: The ability to apply principles and concepts of law to journalism practice in a national and transnational context.
+S1: The ability to apply principles and concepts of law to journalism and media practice in the UK at a local and national level with an understanding of international comparatives.

-S2: The ability to recognise when legal and ethical concerns arise in relation to journalism practice and to identify these and respond appropriately;
+S2: The ability to recognise when and which legal and ethical concerns arise in relation to journalism practice and to identify these and respond appropriately;

-S3: The ability to work within different national and transnational legal and regulatory environments and to exercise the rights and liberties available under the law.
+S3: Understand key concepts within the legal system that apply to journalism in practice and to exercise the appropriate rights and liberties available under the law.

 S4: The ability to interpret the structures, roles and methods of legal systems for the purposes of reporting.